darkpanther99/DeepLearningMusicGeneration/README.md

 The required packages can be seen in the <a href="https://github.com/darkpanther99/DeepLearningMusicGeneration/blob/main/requirements.txt">requirements.txt</a> file.
 The requirements can be downloaded using pip, and they are only for the visualization, parsing and markov chain scripts.
 To download waveforms, I am using the Spotify API made for developers.
 In order to use my waveform scripts, you have to register for the spotify for developers program, and use your private authentication keys.

+# Results
+You can check out the current results [here](https://darkpanther99.github.io).